se-edu/learningresources/contents/projectManagement/githubActions.md

 to run JavaScript within the workflow using GitHub's [Octokit](https://octokit.github.io/rest.js/v17/) API.
 The Octokit API allows you to create workflows that span across GitHub's ecosystem of services.

-I have also compiled a list of popular repositories that use GitHub Actions that you can use as a reference.
+Here is a compiled list of popular repositories that use GitHub Actions that you can use as a reference.
 Do note that this is far from a comprehensive list and is more of a sample of how organizations are leveraging GitHub Actions in their development and production workflow.

 <panel header="Examples of different ways GitHub Actions can be used">